-Pete's Pantry is located on the Highlands Campus within the Student Services department in Building B. Various dry food goods are available to students at no cost.
-Availability of specific food items may vary throughout the year.
+Pete's Pantry is located on the Highlands Campus within the Student Services Office in Building B. Various dry food goods are offered to students at no cost, as well as personal hygiene items, when available.
+Availability of specific items may vary throughout the year.
 For more information, call 863-784-7107 or email SFSCStudentServices@southflorida.edu.